Quick Answer: Fiddle Leaf Fig Care Basics

 Signs It’s Time to Repot

-- It’s been 2+ years since last repotting
+- It’s been 2+ years since the last repot

 How to Repot

-- Choose a pot 1-2 inches larger (not bigger—too much soil holds too much water)
+- Choose a pot just 1–2 inches larger (bigger isn’t better — excess soil holds excess water)

-- Gently remove the plant, being careful with roots
+- Gently lift the plant out, taking care with the roots

-- Place in new pot and fill around with soil
+- Settle it into the new pot and fill around it with soil

-- Water thoroughly and return to its spot
+- Water thoroughly and return it to its spot

 11. Common Mistakes to Avoid

-Learn from my mistakes (and the mistakes I’ve seen others make):
+Learn from my mistakes — and the ones I’ve watched others make:

 | Mistake | Why It’s a Problem | What to Do Instead |